-For calculations of solid metals and alloys, the pair potential functions are not satisfactory when system is not perfectly uniform [51].
+For calculations of solid metals and alloys, the pair potential functions are not satisfactory when system is not the perfectly uniform bulk [51].
 When some defect, surface and interfaces are included, pair potential functions with no term dependent on coordination cannot reproduce the realistic potential field.
 The angle dependence of potential is, in general, not as critical as the covalent cases such as carbon and silicon because d-orbital electrons are a little more flexible.
-In contrast to the "bond order concept" for covalent atoms, the use of the Embedded Atom Method (EAM) was suggested and developed by Daw and Baskes [52-55] as a way to overcome the main problem with two-body potentials.
+In contrast to the "bond order concept" for covalent atoms, following Embedded Atom Method (EAM) was suggested and developed by Daw and Baskes [52-55] as a way to overcome the main problem with two-body potentials.
 The basic concept for EAM is that the potential energy can be calculated by embedding each atom to the electric field made of all other atoms.
-Later, the Modified Embedded Atom Method (MEAM) was also developed by Baske's group [56-59].
-Here, the bondangle was explicitly handled and the extension of the application range to covalent systems such as silicon was explored.
-Before introducing these potentials, it
+Later, Modified Embedded Atom Method (MEAM) was also developed by Baskes group [56-59].
+Here, the bond-angle was explicitly handled and the extension of the application range to covalent system such as silicon was explored.
+Before introducing these potentials, it should be noted that ideas of electron density and density functional theory (DFT) are discussed in the following formulation of the EAM and MEAM, however, they are classical potential functions and no quantum dynamic equation is solved when using the potential functions.